 You will need to have at least a Bachelor’s Degree in Zoology, Biology or related major to acquire an entry-level job in this field.
 However, if you’re looking to conduct more comprehensive research with an organization or independently—and earn a higher wage—you will want a Master’s Degree or Ph.D.

 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), Americans own 70-80 million dogs and 74-96 million cats.
-But unfortunately, some of these pets end up in less-than-ideal situations.
+But unfortunately, some of these pets end up in less-than-ideal households, or homeless.
 If you believe every animal deserves a loving home, becoming an adoption counselor could be your calling.

-Pet adoption counselors help put pets in loving homes.
-They review owner applications, interview families interested in adopting and even observe interactions between potential owners with prospective pets.
+Pet adoption counselors help put pets in nurturing homes.
+They review owner applications, interview families interested in adopting and even observe interactions between potential owners and prospective pets.
 As adoptions are completed, they also help educate families about safety, training and nutrition to help ensure a long, healthy and happy life for the animals.

-This is another feel-good occupation and it’s expected to grow at a faster-than-average level, 11 percent, through 2024.
+This is another feel-good occupation and it’s expected to grow at a faster-than-average 11 percent through 2024.

 Animal adoption counselors can earn anywhere between $18,160 and $57,170 per year depending on experience and training, although the median annual wage in 2015 was $26,610.